 Leopold Stokowski - Philadelphia Orchestra Recordings of 1933

-Famous Karsch portrait Leopold Stokowski early 1930s
+Famous Karsch portrait of Leopold Stokowski from early 1930s

 Economic historians consider either 1933 or 1934 to have been the bottom, economically, of the Great Depression.
 1933 was a year of changes; it began with Herbert Hoover concluding his term as President, and with Franklin D. Roosevelt being sworn-in on on March 4, 1933 (also the day of the first recordings for 1933 by Stokowski and the Philadelphia Orchestra).
 Economically, both the Philadelphia Orchestra and its recording company RCA Victor were suffering.
 Victor had the benefit of being part of the Radio Corporation of America, which even in the depths of the depression was able to remain profitable, aided particularly by revenues from NBC radio.